-According to the Philip Morris (PM) 5-year plan 1995-1999, the company generated 75% of its volume outside North America in 1997.
+According to the Philip Morris' 5-year plan 1995-1999, the company generated 75% of its volume outside North America in 1997.
 Of this, 9% was generated from Turkey, the Middle East and Africa, an increase from 1991 when the volume of this region was 6%.

-However, the market in Egypt and North Africa is not an open one as national tobacco companies continue to monopolize the market.
-This is why we see in plan after plan goals such as "maintaining good relations with the monopoly".
-PM's 5-year plan 1995-1999 sets the following rather general goal: 'In EEMA [Eastern Europe, Africa and the Middle East] will be evaluating market entry strategies through acquisitions or joint ventures in . . .
-Morocco.'
-Similarly 'with the Egyptian monopoly, which potentially maybe privatised, we will consider either joint ventures or other arrangements.
-We will also evaluate other opportunities in Tunisia.'
+1 such as "maintaining good relations with the monopoly".
+PM's 5-year plan 1995-1999 sets the following rather general goal: "In EEMA [Eastern Europe, Africa and the Middle East] will be evaluating market entry strategies through acquisitions or joint ventures in ...
+Morocco."
+Similarly "with the Egyptian monopoly, which potentially maybe privatised, we will consider either joint ventures or other arrangements.
+We will also evaluate other opportunities in Tunisia."2